A Paradigm of Peace

 without, and virtual/mixed phase space

-Wavefunction reciprocal action eigennumbers may provide gravitational, electric or magnetic "singularities" continuity, since it can transform a real Dirac delta function into a virtual, smooth function.
-Upon inversion, Heisenberg's uncertainty principle -- as well as entropy -- reverses its inequality (with action eigenvalue limit of N=1 now that of N-=1)
+Wavefunction reciprocal actions may provide gravitational, electric or magnetic "singularities" continuity, since they can transform a real, acute Dirac delta function into a virtual, smooth function.
+Upon inversion, Heisenberg's uncertainty principle reverses its inequality (with action eigenvalue lower limit N=1 now the upper limit N-=1)

 from ΔrΔp≥h/2 to Δr'Δp'≤ 2h.

-Heisenberg uncertainty, now infinite upon inversion, overlies macroscopic actions included in the triad amongst real, virtual, and mixed states.
 Conventionally, a singular interval, where Δr→ 0, complements a momentum uncertainty Δp→∞.
-Alternatively, inverse phase space allows 0←Δp'→∞ for Δr'→ 0.
-This enables a local spread of virtual momentum N- states to represent quasi-continuously their unbounded self-energy.
+Alternatively, inverse phase space allows Δp' finite for Δr'→ 0.
+This enables local virtual momentum N- states to represent quasi-continuously unbounded self-energy.
 Summing every momentum state of inverse phase space gives a practically infinite internal energy of compactification within the ellipsiod of uncertainty.

 |P-Duality: General Relativity Inside-Out|